Torah reading

-Torah reading (Ashkenazic pronunciation: Kriyas haTorah) is a Jewish religious tradition that involves the public reading of a set of passages from a Torah scroll.
-The term often refers to the entire ceremony of removing the scroll (or scrolls) from the Torah ark, chanting the appropriate excerpt with special cantillation (trope), and returning the scroll(s) to the ark.
+Torah reading (קריאת התורה; Ashkenazic pronunciation: Kriyas haTorah) is a Jewish religious tradition that involves the public reading of a set of passages from a Torah scroll.
+The term often refers to the entire ceremony of removing the scroll (or scrolls) from the Torah ark, chanting the appropriate excerpt with special cantillations (tropes), and then returning the scroll(s) to the Torah Ark.

-It is also commonly called "laining" (lein is also spelt lain, leyn, layn; from the Yiddish לייענען (leyenen), which means "to read").
+This practice is also commonly called 'leyening, a loanword from לייענען.
+It is also spelt lain, leyn, layn, or otherwise, as the use of a standardized romanization of Yiddish in popular culture is irregular at best.

-Regular public reading of the Torah was introduced by Ezra the Scribe after the return of the Judean exiles from the Babylonian captivity (c.
-537 BCE), as described in the Book of Nehemiah.
+Regular public reading of the Torah was introduced by Ezra after the return of the Judean exiles from the Babylonian captivity c.
+537 BCE as described in the Book of Nehemiah.
 In the modern era, Orthodox Jews practice Torah reading according to a set procedure almost unchanged since the Talmudic era.
-Since the 19th century CE, Reform and Conservative Judaism have made adaptations to the practice of Torah reading, but the basic pattern of Torah reading has usually remained the same:
+Since the 19th century, Reform and Conservative Judaism have made some adaptations to the practice of Torah reading, but the basic pattern has usually remained the same.

-As a part of the morning or afternoon prayer services on certain days of the week or holidays, a section of the Pentateuch is read from a Torah scroll.
-On Shabbat (Saturday) mornings, a weekly section (known as a sedra or parashah) is read, selected so that the entire Pentateuch is read consecutively each year.
-On Sabbath afternoons, Mondays, and Thursdays, the beginning of the following Sabbath's portion is read.
-On Jewish holidays (including chol hamoed, Chanukkah and Purim), Rosh Chodesh, and fast days, special sections connected to the day are read.
+As a part of the morning or afternoon prayer services on certain days of the week or holidays, a section of the five books of the Torah is read from a scroll.
+On Shabbat (Saturday) mornings, a weekly section (known as a sedra or parashah) is read, selected so that the Torah is read consecutively each year.
+Conservative and Reform synagogues may read parashot on a triennial rather than annual schedule.
+On Sabbath afternoons, Mondays, and Thursdays, the beginning of the following the Shabbat portion is read.
+On Jewish holidays (including Hanukkah and Purim as well as the periods known as Chol HaMoed), Rosh Chodesh, and ta'anit (fast days), special readings connected to the day are read.

 Many Jews observe an annual holiday, Simchat Torah, to celebrate the completion of the year's cycle of readings.

 Origins and history of the practice

-The introduction of public reading of the Torah by Ezra the Scribe after the return of the Judean exiles is described in Nehemiah Chapter 8.
-However, the reading of the Torah three times a week (albeit not as many verses) is said to go back to the times of Moses.
+The introduction of public reading of the Torah by Ezra is described in Nehemiah 8.
+However, the reading of the Torah in sections three times a week is said to date back to the time of Moses, according to the Mishneh Torah, Hilchot Tefillah 12:1.

-The mitzvah of Torah reading was based on the Biblical commandment of Hakhel (Deuteronomy 31:10–13), by which once every 7 years the entire people was to be gathered, "men, women and children," and hear much of Deuteronomy, the final volume of the Pentateuch, read to them (see the closing chapters of the Talmudic tractate Sotah) by the King.
+The mitzvah of Torah reading was based on the Biblical commandment of Hakhel in Deuteronomy 10–13, by which once every seven years the entire people was to be gathered, "men, women and children," and hear much of Deuteronomy, the final volume of the Torah, read to them by the king.

 Torah reading is discussed in the Mishna and Talmud, primarily in tractate Megilla.

-It has been suggested that the reading of the Law was due to a desire to controvert the views of the Samaritans with regard to the various festivals, for which reason arrangements were made to have the passages of the Pentateuch relating to those festivals read and expounded on the feast-days themselves.
+It has been suggested that the reading of the Torah was due to a desire to controvert the views of the Samaritans with regard to the various Jewish festivals, for which reason arrangements were made to have the passages of the Torah relating to those festivals read and expounded on the feast-days themselves.